thuwng/LwI-1/README.md

 To run on Tiny-Imagenet, ResNet18, excute:

     python main_incremental.py --dataset imagenet_256 --network 'resnet18' --nepochs 200 --learning_rate 1e-3 --ensemble_step 0.85 --ensemble_step_diff 0.65 --reg 0.01 --momentum 0.0

+# Reference
+The code structure is based on the code in FACIL and otfusion.